greenboxal/doggohub/doc/administration/auth/okta.md

-1. On the screen that comes up take note of the **Identity Provider Single Sign-On URL** which you'll use for the `idp_sso_target_url` on your GitLab config file.
+1. On the screen that comes up take note of the **Identity Provider Single Sign-On URL** which you'll use for the `idp_sso_target_url` on your DoggoHub config file.

 1. **Before you leave Okta make sure you add your user and groups if any.**

 ---

-Now that the Okta app is configured, it's time to enable it in GitLab.
+Now that the Okta app is configured, it's time to enable it in DoggoHub.

-## Configure GitLab
+## Configure DoggoHub

-1. On your GitLab server, open the configuration file:
+1. On your DoggoHub server, open the configuration file:

-    **For Omnibus GitLab installations**
+    **For Omnibus DoggoHub installations**

     ```sh
-    sudo editor /etc/gitlab/gitlab.rb
+    sudo editor /etc/doggohub/doggohub.rb
     ```

     **For installations from source**

     ```sh
-    cd /home/git/gitlab
+    cd /home/git/doggohub
-    sudo -u git -H editor config/gitlab.yml
+    sudo -u git -H editor config/doggohub.yml
     ```

 1. See [Initial OmniAuth Configuration](../../integration/omniauth.md#initial-omniauth-configuration)